longan177/longan177/README.md

+- 👋 Hi, my name is Wei Loong.
+I’m a self taught programmer who is from engineering background.
+I have obtained Bachelor of Civil Engineering Degree in University of Malaya, Malaysia.
+I am highly passionate in tech industry and constantly improve myself by learning new tech stuff everyday.
-- 👋 Hi, I’m @longan177
+-
 - 👀 I’m interested in web development!
 - 🌱 I’m currently learning MERN

 <!---
 longan177/longan177 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.